 If you see a story that gives you hope, share it with your friend and pass that feeling along.

 “Nature therapy is a big thing for improving mood,” says Dr. Stair.
 “Science has shown that just being in nature (or even just looking at photos of nature) naturally improves one’s mood.”

-So, whether you’re in the middle of a metropolis, or you’re lucky enough to live a stone’s throw from a national park, find something to do outside.
+So, find something to do outside, whether you’re in the middle of a metropolis or lucky enough to live a stone’s throw from a national park.

 Even if it’s just 15 minutes of outdoor fresh air, it can boost your friend’s spirit.

-Moreover, the combination of fresh air, nature, and sunshine will boost their vitamin D and serotonin levels.
+Moreover, combining fresh air, nature, and sunshine will boost their vitamin D and serotonin levels.

 Maybe all your friend needs is a little extra confidence.

 Maybe scouring the street for a lucky penny or combing through a field to find a four-leaf clover is the antidote to their doldrums.

 Maybe they don’t find one, so you secretly drop a penny of your own and let them pick it up, ’cause you read Harry Potter and remember the ole’ Felix Felicis switcheroo that worked on Ron.

 Choreograph a Dance to Their Favorite Song